-Most opal jewelry and pearls in earrings or other pieces without drill holes can be cleaned with warm water, mild soap, and soft brush, just like many other gemstone jewelry pieces.
-However, doublet or triplet opals (thin layers of opal glued to other gemstone layers) should never be soaked in soapy water because the glue holding the layers together may dissolve.
+Like pearl necklaces, doublet or triplet opals (thin layers of opal glued to other gemstone layers) should never be soaked in soapy water.
+This might dissolve the glue holding the layers together.
 Clean opal doublets and triplets with a mesh rag dipped in warm, soapy water.
 Keep in mind that opals are sensitive to changes in temperature so keep the water close to room temperature.

-You might be tempted to simply wipe a bit of dirt off your pearl or opal jewelry.
-Don’t do it.
+You might be tempted to simply wipe a bit of dirt off your opal or pearl jewelry.
+Don't do it.
 In terms of hardness, pearls range from 2.5 to 4.
 Opals range from 5.5 to 6.5.
 Most household dust is a 7 to 7.5 on the Mohs scale.
-That dirt could scratch your pearl or opal.
+That dirt could scratch your opal or pearl.
 Clean them as recommended above, instead.

-How To Live With Your Pearl and Opal Jewelry
+How to Live With Your Opal and Pearl Jewelry

-Pearls and opals are beautiful gems, but if they seem overly fussy to you, don’t despair.
-There are steps you can take to keep you and your jewelry content for many years.
+Opals and pearls are beautiful gems, but if they seem overly fussy to you, don't despair.
+You can take steps to keep you and your jewelry happy for many years.

 - Store your pearl and opal jewelry separately from other pieces to minimize accidental contact or scratches.

-- Opals will craze (develop cracks on the surface) and lose their opalescence if their water evaporates.
+- Opals will craze (develop cracks on the surface) and lose their play of color if their water evaporates.
 Storing your opal jewelry pieces wrapped in soft, moist cotton may prolong their life.